shindi-renuo/create-pr/README.md

 First, clone the repo into your home folder and `cd` into it.

+Then, run `bun add -g open`, or `pnpm add -g open` depending on your stack.

 Then, create a file there called `create-pr` in `/usr/bin` and paste the following contents into it:

 ```bash